Kokottni/coms363/README.md

 # coms363
-This repository contains all database based projects from coms363
+This repository contains all database based projects from coms363 with project descriptions in each file.

 The projects in this repository are all in different languages.